wistaria/MateriAppsInstaller/docs/sphinx/en/source/how_to_use/index.rst

   - README.md (essential)

-    - It includes a brief introduction to the software and the URL of the official website.
+    - It includes a brief introduction of the software and the URLs of the official website.

   - download.sh (essential)